 Chicken and Dumplings

-According to the calendar, today is the first day of spring!
 To say I am excited to be moving out of winter would be a huge understatement.
 So why in the world am I featuring a recipe for comfort food?!
 Chicken Stew with Dumplings is a warm bowl of chicken and vegetables simmered in a rich broth and topped with fluffy dumplings.
 It is the perfect meal for a wet, cold day.
-Hm.
+Hmm.
 Good thing we still have plenty of those with a Pacific Northwest spring.
 Use one of them as the perfect excuse to make this recipe.

 This dish is a flavorful one-bowl meal.
 And the best part?
 The dumplings can be stirred together in one mixing bowl, and the stew simmered in one pot.
 A filling dinner with only a few dishes?
 Now that’s a beautiful combination.
 If dumplings call to mind dense, gummy blobs of dough… forget it.
 These really are light, fluffy biscuits that cook in the broth.